How to get from Antigua to Panajachel

 4. Full-day tour from Antigua

-If you only have one day available, many agencies offer tours from Antigua that include transport, a boat trip on the lake, and visits to Mayan villages.
+If you only have one day available, many agencies offer tours from Antigua that include transportation, a boat ride on the lake, and visits to Mayan villages.
 This is the most comprehensive option if your time is limited.

 The route from Antigua: what to see along the way